LemmySmackett/LemmySmackettCom/content/stories/general/when_the_prophet_died.md

 She was down in our cellar, holding me tight, praying to God.

-I can tell you about the  aftermath
+I can tell you about the aftermath.

 The commune was a ruin—all scattered bodies and splintered wood.
 The whole place was kicked-over, like an anthill.
 What remained stood hollow, frames twisted open like torn ribs.